Bruce Reville: Early life

 Born in Port Moresby in 2001, Reville and his family migrated to Cairns, Queensland when he was age seven.
 They then moved to the coastal town of Burrum Heads and he played football with the local Burrum Joeys under-9 team.
 Reville then played for the Maryborough Bears, a half-hour drive from Burrum Heads.

 Reville then moved to Brisbane and played local football for Sherwood Magpies AFC before being picked up in Brisbane Lions' Academy program in 2012.
 He played for Sherwood in the Queensland Australian Football League (QAFL) between 2016 and 2021 before joining Brisbane's Victorian Football League (VFL) team, the reserves side for the AFL team, in 2021.

 AFL career

 Following his 2024 debut, Reville became the first Brisbane Lion to wear the number 38 in a senior AFL match.

 Reville made his AFL debut in the round 8 QClash against at the Gabba.
 He collected 13 disposals and four marks in the rivalry win.
 Reville went on to play 12 games and kick four goals in the 2024 season, but did not play in Brisbane's premiership-winning finals series.
 Reville signed a contract extension to keep him at the Lions for a further year.

 Reville was part of Brisbane's 2025 premiership side.

+During the 2026 AFL season, Reville signed a three-year contract extension to the end of 2029.

+Statistics

+Updated to the end of round 22, 2026.